-While Papst suggests that "a second command interpreter is capable of receiving a data request command from the host device, and to initiate [sic] the transfer of digital data to the computer," Papst's App. at 4, the Camera Manufacturers propose to construe "second command interpreter" in the '399 Patent as "a software program for translating data request commands from the host into data transfer commands understandable by a plurality of dissimilar data transmit/receive devices."
+On reconsideration, Papst asks the Court to change its construction of "second command interpreter."
+Initially, Papst suggested that the "second command interpreter is capable of receiving a data request command from the host device, and to initiate [sic] the transfer of digital data to the computer."
+Papst's App. at 4.
+The Camera Manufacturers proposed to construe "second command interpreter" in the '399 Patent as "a software program for translating data request commands from the host into data transfer commands understandable by a plurality of dissimilar data transmit/receive devices."
 CMs' Markman Br. at 20.

-More specifically, Papst objects to defining the second command interpreter as a software program for "translating" data request commands for use by another device.
+Papst objected to defining the second command interpreter as a software program for "translating" data request commands for use by another device.
 Tr.
+2:127 (Papst).

-2:127 second command interpreter interprets and decodes commands from the host computer:
+The '399 Patent specification explains that the second command interpreter interprets and decodes commands from the host computer: